-4.1.
-Asphalt binder is first aged using T 240 (RTFOT) to represent short-term aging of asphalt pavements.
-The binder may be further aged using R 28 prior to testing in order to simulate longterm aging of asphalt pavements.
-A sample is prepared consistent with T 315 (DSR) using the 8-mm parallel plate geometry with a 2-mm gap setting.
+4.1 Asphalt binder is first aged using Test Method AASHTO T 240 (ASTM D 2872) (RTFOT) to represent short-term aging of asphalt pavements, or the material may be further aged using AASHTO R 28 (ASTM D 6521-08) prior to testing in order to simulate long-term aging of asphalt pavements.
+A sample is prepared consistent with Test Method AASHTO T 315 (ASTM D 7175-05) (DSR) using the 8-mm parallel plate geometry with a 2-mm gap setting.
 The sample is tested in shear using a frequency sweep to determine rheological properties.
-The sample is then tested using a series of oscillatory load cycles at linearly increasing amplitudes at a constant frequency to cause accelerated fatigue damage.
-The continuum damage approach is used to calculate the fatigue resistance from rheological properties and amplitude sweep results.
+The sample is then tested using a series of oscillatory load cycles at systematically increasing amplitudes at a constant frequency to cause accelerated fatigue damage.
+To quantify damage tolerance a rigorous viscoelastic continuum damage approach is used to calculate fatigue resistance from rheological properties and amplitude sweep results.